zohaibterminator/VectorSpaceRetrievalModel/README.md

 ## Acknowledgments
 * This project was inspired by information retrieval concepts and algorithms.
 * Special thanks to the developers of NLTK for providing essential natural language processing tools.
-* Special thanks to Tom Schimansky for developing CustomTkinter that was used for making the GUI.
+* Special thanks to Parth Jadhav for developing TkinterDesigner that was used for making the GUI.